ibbles/LearningUnreal/Niagara Fluids.md

 - Velocity
 - Temperature
 - Color

+A Grid Collection is a collection of grids all of the same size and shape that each holds some piece of data.
+We can have a float grid holding densities, a vector grid holding velocities, and another float grid holding temperature.

 Provides reusable [[Niagara Module]]s that can be used to build other effects.
 Modules for